-All children admitted to CCFS residential and school programs will be screened by the admitting Registered Nurse (RN) to determine nutritional risk.
-Factors such as age, height, weight, BMI, recent weight changes, prescribed or non-prescribed medication regimen, allergies, food restrictions/intolerances, mental status, medical conditions requiring dietary education or diet modification, religious preferences, and daily eating patterns will be considered.
+All children admitted to CCFS residential and school programs will be screened by the admitting Registered Nurse (RN) to determine, if a child has nutritional risk.
+Factors such as age, height, weight, BMI, recent weight changes, prescribed or non-prescribed medication regimen, allergies, food restrictions/intolerances, mental status, medical conditions requiring dietary education or diet modification, and daily eating patterns will be considered.